SPIX23/shaiya-solutions/ep3/dupe solution/readme.md

 **contents**

-* a ps_dbAgent that has been edited to match lilprohacker's ep4 dupe solution
+* a ps_dbAgent that has been edited to match lilprohacker's ep4 packet-based dupe solution

 * lilprohacker's stored procedure that has been edited for the bootleggery wld file dimensions